overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    - Represents a distinct, independent dataset
    - Contains a representative sample of data

-You should also ensure that your headers do not conflict with any elasticsearch or graphQL naming conventions, a summary of invalid characters and reserved words is provided in the dropdown below.
+**Ensure your headers do not conflict with any Elasticsearch or GraphQL naming conventions.** A summary of invalid characters and reserved words is provided in the dropdown below.

 <details>
 <summary>Header Naming Conventions</summary>